edmundpf/mongoose-auto-api-info/README.md

 	* Schema definitions are the same as normal mongoose definitions with a few additions
 		* primaryKey - unique field used to find documents from the API
 		* encrypted - if true field will be bcrypt encrypted, useful for passwords
+		* encoded - if true field will be base64 encoded
 * Returns object
 	* modelName (String)
 	* collectionName (String)